 What does this mean?

 The more engagement points, the faster acceleration.
 However, more engagement points require a larger hub and also increase its weight.
-As DT Swiss explains, there is always a tradeoff between the weight, points of engagement, and reliability.
+As DT Swiss explains, there is always a tradeoff between weight, points of engagement, and reliability.
+Feel free to read more about the engagement angle in the in-depth DT Swiss guide.

-What is included in the package – Carbon wheels often come with rim tape, valve extender, brake pads, extra spokes, etc. These small “things” are a nice detail that will save you time and money because you don’t have to order them separately.
+Carbon wheels often come with rim tape, valve extenders, brake pads, extra spokes, etc. These small “things” are nice details that will save you time and money because you don’t have to order them separately.

 Chinese Carbon Mountain Bike Wheels FAQ

 This post is regularly updated to provide the most up-to-date product tips.
-If you find a product that is not up to date, please, contact me.
+If you find a product that is not up to date, please contact me.

 More from Chinese Carbon